Sorority Chapter TCRs 2020-21

-- The sorority assistant is responsible for identifying the members eligible to receive an HFS Contract offer for both the chapter floor and overflow housing.
-The list of members for overflow housing will be ranked in order of which students will be moved first from overflow housing to the chapter floor should a vacancy become available.
+- The Sorority Assistant is responsible for identifying the members eligible to receive an HFS Contract offer for the chapter floor housing.

 - Reserved housing space is restricted to areas where suite accommodations can be provided.
 If a designated suite space is not required by the chapter, the chapter may reserve other meeting space on campus as needed through the online reservations process.

 - A sorority member may conduct her own Direct Room Change within the sorority floor as outlined in the general Terms, Conditions, and Regulations of the HFS Contract, once the room assignment is posted on eLiving in late July.
-A sorority HFS Contract cannot be exchanged with non-sorority or overflow members, the exchange will only be permitted between floor members.
+A sorority HFS Contract cannot be exchanged with non-sorority students, the exchange will only be permitted between floor members.

 Sorority chapters are required to maintain full occupancy on their designated floor.
 When a vacancy occurs, the sorority will need to follow these steps:

-- If there are vacancies on the sorority floor and all overflow members have been reassigned, the sorority will be required to fill the vacancies.
+- The sorority is required to fill a vacancy on the sorority floor.
 The chapter can opt to fill a vacancy using one of these options: